Faculty Member of Nazar Research Center, Tehran, Iran.

 The concepts of this research Aesthetics Aesthetics is the study of the quiddity of beauty and is a philosophical discipline, a controversial, analytical, and reasonable issue leading to conceptual clarification.
 Aesthetics1 deals with the reason for the beautiful act and studies the inherent nature and reason of beauty in the object.
-Beyond philosophical definitions of aesthetics, the scholars in the area of urban and space studies claim that it has close links with a tangible understanding of humans about their living environment and attaching meaning to human understanding of space as an aesthetic role, is the point of resemblance among various definitions of this term (Mansouri, 2015, 64).
-In other words, what makes a space to take on beautiful meaning in the mind of visitors?
+Beyond philosophical definitions of aesthetics, the scholars in the area of urban and space studies claim that it has close links with a tangible understanding of humans about their living environment, and attaching meaning to human understanding of space as an aesthetic role, is the point of resemblance among various definitions of this term.
+In other words, what makes space take on beautiful meaning in the mind of visitors?
 What feature of it makes it distinguished in the mind of the visitor, gives credit, and causes the satisfaction of the visitors?
-John Dewey, the American pragmatic philosopher (18591952) considers art as the origin of the possibility of realizing aesthetic experience for the visitors and defines a process entitled ‘valuation process’ according to which the humans always use instruments to achieve the favorable situation in an attempt to correct the shortcomings and meet their needs.
+John Dewey, the American pragmatic philosopher (1859 1952) considers art as the origin of the possibility of realizing aesthetic experience for the visitors and defines a process entitled ‘valuation process’ according to which the humans always use instruments to achieve the favorable situation in an attempt to correct the shortcomings and meet their needs.
 In his view, this instrument is an art and the favorable situation is the possibility of realizing the experience that has been distinguished from other normal experiences and has aesthetical characteristics.
-By generalizing this definition to the definition of aesthetics in the context of space, it can be concluded that by applying tangible instruments, it would be possible for the visitor to realize the aesthetic experience and space becomes valued in his mind.
+By generalizing this definition to the definition of aesthetics in the context of space, it can be concluded that by applying tangible instruments, it would be possible for the visitor to realize the aesthetic experience, and space becomes valued in his mind.

 The planting plan of the Iranian garden is not only from fruitful and decorative plants but is a fairly stable and recurring combination of both.
 The planted plants in terraces are usually fruitful trees and are selected based on the climate and the region.
 For example, the pomegranate trees of the Pahlevanpour Garden of Mehriz.
 In contrast, the trees, flowers, and shrubs that are planted on both sides of the street and other axes of the garden, play a decorative role and are usually not fruitful.
-A good example of it is the cypress trees planted in every climate for giving deep vision on both sides of the main street.
-In the gardens in which, from the beginning, the functional and sometimes economic purpose was mentioned, broader levels were dedicated to terraces so that the planting space of fruitful plants to be more and in contrast, the rulers and rich families showed more interest to plant decorative plants in their gardens.
+A good example of it is the cypress trees planted in every climate for giving a deep vision on both sides of the main street.
+In the gardens in which, from the beginning, the functional and sometimes economic purpose was mentioned, broader levels were dedicated to terraces so that the planting space of fruitful plants was more and in contrast, the rulers and rich families showed more interest to plant decorative plants in their gardens.

 Investigating various Iranian gardens that have been created in all corners of Iran, the interesting topic is that there is no garden without the element of water despite climatic diversity.
 In humid climates of the north, water has the most quantity in the garden compared to other elements.
 In arid and desert climates, the shortage of water quantity has been alleviated by various games of design, shape, and sound.
 Stream, pool, and fountain are among the forms of using water and flowing, stagnation and the splashing of water are among the displaying modes of this element in the Iranian garden.
-Details like flowing water on irregular surfaces like partridge-breast cut stones with the purpose of producing the sound of water current in situations that water is of low quantity is a method for inspiring the imagination of rushing water to the visitor.
+Details like flowing water on irregular surfaces like partridge-breast cut stones with the purpose of producing the sound of water current in situations where water is of low quantity is a method for inspiring the imagination of rushing water to the visitor.
 Also, using the event of stagnant water reflection in the pools and water pots that are located in front of the palace helps create the landscape for the visitor.

 There is an axis in the Iranian garden that stretches along its greater length which is the garden’s backbone and the location of important functional elements and shapes its main landscape.
 After locating the garden, the first practical measure is to prepare the “street” of the garden leading from the entrance to the main palace.
 In the construction of the garden street, more than locating the functions, providing specific space and landscape that evokes the particular mood of the Iranian garden is pursued: cutting out from the outside and devoting attention to the inside, creating space for the reflection through encountering infinite space and creating and processing boundless landscape in the limited realm.
-The visitor in the garden street is an element inside the landscape (Mansouri, 2005,58-59).
+The visitor in the garden street is an element inside the landscape.

 In John Dewey’s opinion, aesthetics contains the “experience” of the visitor if the assessment, understanding, and enjoyment occur in it.
 Thus, space aesthetics can be realized by means of offering an aesthetical experience to the visitor.
 Put another way, it is communicating shared ideas and concepts to the visitor.
-The basis of aesthetic issue is how to link the emotional dimension to the collective dimension and this importance is realized by making possible the aesthetic experience as common and universal empowerment of the visitor in the space (Augoyard, 1995, 316).
+The basis of the aesthetic issues is how to link the emotional dimension to the collective dimension and this importance is realized by making possible the aesthetic experience as common and universal empowerment of the visitor in the space.
 The aesthetic experience is a kind of visitor’s experience in the space that is distinguished from general experiences in terms of the kind of perception and understanding.
-In urban literature, efforts like creating specific impression in a usual space (like running festivals in a usual park), spaces that have become so-called mise en scène (for example, framing an ordinary urban landscape from a perspective), constructing buildings with dramatic quality and dimensions in the city and doing particular activities in public places, cause the spaces to which citizens regularly commute, to acquire distinctive and well-known meaning and ambiances in their minds due to entertainments on occasions (Mansouri, 2019, 163).
+In urban literature, efforts like creating a specific impression in a usual space (like running festivals in a usual park), spaces that have become so-called mise en scène (for example, framing an ordinary urban landscape from a perspective), constructing buildings with dramatic quality and dimensions in the city and doing particular activities in public places, cause the spaces to which citizens regularly commute, to acquire distinctive and well-known meaning and ambiances in their minds due to entertainments on occasions.
 John Dewey considers this issue as the aesthetic experience and holds the view that is the essence of aesthetics.
 Hence, this study that questions the essence of beauty in the Iranian garden actually attempts to discover the origin of aesthetic experience in it.
-To answer this question and bear in mind the published body of literature on the subject of factors affecting the visitor’s perception of space, five indicators have been explained on which the constituent elements of Iranian garden are based.
+To answer this question and bear in mind the published body of literature on the subject of factors affecting the visitor’s perception of space, five indicators have been explained on which the constituent elements of the Iranian garden are based.
 The basis of extracting these indicators are the stations in which the aesthetic experience can be realized in the case of their maximum occurrence.
 Of course, because realizing or failure to realize this experience is intimately connected to the emotions and senses of human beings, it cannot be absolute and is a spectrum.
 The more rigorously the garden elements are evaluated in relation to the stated indicators, the more the created experience gets close to the aesthetic dimension.
-In the following, the mentioned five indicators and the constituent elements of Iranian garden explained earlier, are shown in the cross table and in each garden, the level of each element’s relationship with each indicator is evaluated in the qualities of weak, medium and strong (from pale to bold).
+In the following, the mentioned five indicators and the constituent elements of the Iranian garden explained earlier, are shown in the cross table, and in each garden, the level of each element’s relationship with each indicator is evaluated in the qualities of the weak, medium and strong (from pale to bold).
 How to evaluate this level of relationship is discussed after the table on the basis of the definition of each indicator.

 • Diversity in Form